Jacob Meyers Player Props: Astros vs. Guardians

 Jacob Meyers At The Plate

-- In 12 games this season (26.1%), Meyers has picked up an RBI, and in six of those games (13.0%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- Meyers has had an RBI in 12 games this season (25.5%), including six multi-RBI outings (12.8%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.